arnabganguly/HDInsighthivemigration/Createexternalmetastore.md

  -   **Database Details** :
          - Database name: *Choose any allowed name for the metastore* ( I used ***aghive36db*** to represent a Hive 2.1 metastore on an HDInsight 3.6 cluster type )
          - Want to use SQL Elastic Pool : N
+         - Compute+Storage

 _Enter a unique name for your storage account_
 -   **Location**:  _Enter an Azure region( HDInsight cluster needs to be created in same the Azure region)_